va loan network white logo

 • Orange County Housing Division – Veterans Assistance

-Assists veterans with homebuyer grants and affordable mortgage programs.
+Assists Veterans with homebuyer grants and affordable mortgage programs.

 • Habitat for Humanity of Greater Orlando – Veterans Initiative

-Helps veterans build and purchase affordable homes in Orlando.
+Helps Veterans build and purchase affordable homes in Orlando.

 St. Petersburg Veteran Homebuyer Programs